 Technology constraints: Villamin Wood and Iron Works System requires technical needs and features that will allow customers to view products and services, to be able to order and pay their products.
 Additionally, it must have a user-friendly interface that is simple to navigate and open to users with different levels of technical proficiency.

 Resource constraints: To ensure that procurement activities can be completed effectively and efficiently, the procurement process must consider the availability of internal resources, such as personnel.

+Service Provider’s SLA (Service Level Agreement): This includes the agreement on the allowable Downtime of the Service Provider, and scheduled Maintenance.

 By recognizing and proactively addressing these constraints, organizations can navigate the procurement landscape more efficiently and effectively, leading to better decision-making, cost optimization, and overall procurement success.